spessasus/spessasynth_core/docs/extra/all-npm-exports.md

 ## Synthesizer and Sequencer

-- SpessaSynthProcessor - the main sythesis engine.
+- SpessaSynthProcessor - the main synthesis engine.
 - SpessaSynthSequencer - the main sequencer engine.
 - SynthesizerSnapshot - the class for manipulating synthesizer snapshots.
 - ChannelSnapshot - a part of SynthesizerSnapshot, represents a single channel.
-- KeyModifier - for the key modifer manager.
+- KeyModifier - for the key Modifier manager.

 ### Related Enums

 - masterParameterType - for setting master parameters.
-- channelConfiguration - for setting the channel configuration. (currently only velocity override)
 - interpolationTypes - the available interpolation types.
 - synthDisplayTypes - for the `synthdisplay` event.
-- ChannelSnapshot - a subclass of SynthesizerShanshot, a snapshot of a single MIDI channel in the thread.
+- ChannelSnapshot - a subclass of SynthesizerSnapshot, a snapshot of a single MIDI channel in the thread.
 - DEFAULT_PERCUSSION - the default drum channel, i.e. channel 9.
 - VOICE_CAP - the default voice cap of the synthesizer.
 Currently, 350.
 - NON_CC_INDEX_OFFSET - the offset for other modulator sources for controller locking, i.e., 128.